melizalab/auditory-restoration/README.md

 ### Decoder Analysis

 All the decoders found in the journal article can be fit using `scripts/decode.py`.
 This will load the data for each cohort/subject/recording, and use cross-validation to determine the optimal PLS hyperparameter, and then do train/test splits for each motif to compute predictions from the responses to illusion-inducing stimuli.
 Following, run `scripts/analyse.py` to calculate the Euclidean distances between pairs of stimulus condition, as well as the Restoration Index measure used in the paper.
+For the analysis in which we calculated all pair-wise distances between each critical intervals, run `scripts/analyse-unified.py`.

 To recreate figures from the publication, run the corresponding figure's notebook under `notebooks`.
-You should run `notebooks/R-models.ipynb` first to estimate the group means.
+You should run `notebooks/R-individual-models.ipynb` and `notebooks/R-unified-models.ipynb` first to estimate the group means, and generate the corresponding output files containing the estimated models used for plotting.